stoermelder/vcvrack-packone/docs/Stroke.md

 - **Color**
   Sets the color of an existing cable to an user-defined color-code in hexadecimal format set in the context menu.
 You need to move the mouse cursor above a cable plug before this command can be used.
 - **Rotate ordering**
-  Moves the next cable to the top of a stacked cable for an module's output plug.
-Stacked cables have an ordering which correspond to order the cables are pluged in.
+  Moves the next cable to the top of a stacked cable for a module's output plug.
+Stacked cables have an ordering which correspond to order the cables are plugged in.
 You need to move the mouse cursor above a cable plug before this command can be used.

 ## Special commands